DuendeSoftware/docs.duendesoftware.com/IdentityServer/v7/docs/content/data/ef.md

 *FuzzTokenCleanupStart* [added in 7.0]
     The background token cleanup job runs at a configured interval.
-If multiple nodes run the cleanup job at the same time there will be updated conflicts in the store.
-To avoid that, the startup time can be fuzzed.
-The first run is scheduled at a random time between the host startup and the configured TokenCleanupInterval.
+If multiple nodes run the cleanup job at the same time, update conflicts might occur in the store.
+To reduce the probability of that happening, the startup time can be fuzzed.
+When enabled, the first run is scheduled at a random time between the host startup and the configured TokenCleanupInterval.
 Subsequent runs are run on the configured TokenCleanupInterval.
 Defaults to *true*.